TaitoUnited/taito-templates/infrastructure/gcp/README.md

 # Google Cloud example

+TODO: tip -> does not provide point-to-site vpn -> linux templates + infra-apps-template

 Example for a taito zone located in Google Cloud.
 Create infrastructure with the following steps:

 - Configure settings to your liking in `taito-config.sh` and `*.yaml` files.
 Change at least all the `taito-config.sh` settings that have been marked with `CHANGE`.